abetten/orbiter/README.md

 Requirements:
 - C++ 17 compiler
-- bison and flex and the flex library (for Sajeeb's expression parser)
+- bison 3.8.2 or higher
+- flex 2.6.2 or higher
 - Windows users may use Windows subsystem linux to install Orbiter.

-Please see the README in src/lib/layer1_foundations/expression_parser_sajeeb for hints regarding the installation of flex and bison.
+Please see the README in src/lib/layer1_foundations/expression_parser_sajeeb for additional hints regarding the installation of flex and bison.

 Orbiter offers latex interfaces to the following external software packages:
 - latex, tikz, metapost